Skip to Main Content

 Commodity trading firms face new challenges in today’s market landscape.

-This article, an overview to Accenture’s Trading Operation’s “Transforming Trading Operations” series, identifies four key potential challenges for trading firms over the next few years; driving efficiencies in the trading landscape, Using analytics to monetize technology, Focusing on cost reduction, and Adapting to Regulatory Changes.
-Additional "Transforming Trading Operations" articles in this series:
+This article, an overview to Accenture’s Trading Operation’s “Transforming Trading Operations” series, identifies four key potential challenges for trading firms over the next few years; driving efficiencies in the trading landscape, using analytics to monetize technology, focusing on cost reduction, and adapting to regulatory changes.
+The "Transforming Trading Operations" series includes the following deep dives:

 The past three years have brought a variety of challenges for commodity traders.
 High costs of borrowing, increased capital reserve requirements, and stagnant commodity prices have affected revenue levels, which are their lowest in years.
 For example, the top 10 largest investment banks witnessed a 20 percent decrease in their commodity trading revenue in 2011 as compared to the same period in 2010, and a 56 percent decrease when compared against 2009.